-- To bring a broad, balanced and deep curriculum offer to all students which allows them to achieve highly and gain qualifications which allow them to make their way in the world as employable, skilled and knowledgeable global citizens. - To ensure excellent behaviour contributes to learning and any incidences of poor behaviour do not hinder the education of the students at Altrincham College; to ensure attitudes to learning are positive and support the place of the school in the local community. - To provide support and build resilience in students so they can tackle cheerfully whatever life throws at them; to foster a love of learning through exciting enrichment and by building up cultural capital to enhance a broad, balanced and deep curriculum - 4.
-To ensure all aspects of provision are fair and bespoke to Altrincham College; to provide clarity and consistency in all things, role modelling behaviours and espousing ethical leadership at all levels.
+- To bring a broad, balanced and deep curriculum offer to all students which allows them to achieve highly and gain qualifications which allow them to make their way in the world as employable, skilled and knowledgeable global citizens. - 2.
+To ensure excellent behaviour contributes to learning and to ensure attitudes to learning are positive and support the place of the school in the local community. - 3.
+To provide support and build resilience in students so they can tackle cheerfully whatever life throws at them; to foster a love of learning through exciting enrichment and by building up cultural capital to enhance a broad, balanced and deep curriculum - 4.
+To ensure all aspects of provision are of high quality and bespoke to the individual needs of each school in the Trust and the communities they serve; to provide clarity and consistency in all things, role modelling behaviours and espousing ethical leadership at all levels.